 The 48-acre Open Space System would consist of 29 acres of landscaped greenbelt and 19 acres of environmental channels and retention basins to convey stormwater from San Marcos Creek through the Project site and stormwater from the Project site.
 The proposed greenbelt would have a series of parks along an approximately 4-mile-long walking trail system; see Figure 1-5, Open Space, Trails, and Parks Plan.

+Village Center

 A new, rebuilt Clubhouse would replace the former clubhouse.
 Recreational amenities would include a swimming pool, gym facility, and tennis court/pickle ball courts.

 The social and community amenities for the Project site are available to be patronized by nearby residents.
 This is at the heart of the revitalization of the broader community by providing the backdrop for the return of deep and strong social fabric that gave the Escondido Country Club area its identity.
 The Project amenities would include the following: